To provide a permanent funding source to support fellowships, research and training for New York State women.

 In the fall of each year, letters are sent to accredited colleges and universities in New York State having graduate school programs announcing the availability of the NY Grace Le Gendre Endowment Fund Inc. Fellowships for the coming year.

 Starting In 2004, the Fund began awarding Special Grants to organizations in order to sponsor educational or research opportunities which would further the advancement of working women.
-Since the inception of that program, eight Special Grants have been awarded.
+Since the inception of that program, fourteen Special Grants have been awarded.